mainwp/mainwp/readme.txt

 * Removed: unused code

 = 3.5.3 - 12-7-18 =
-* Fixed: an issue with special characters in passwords
+* Fixed: An issue with special characters in passwords
-* Fixed: an issue with displaying WP Admin footer
+* Fixed: An issue with displaying WP-Admin footer
 * Fixed: incorrect charset in notification emails
-* Fixed: an issue with displaying Yoast SEO data on some setups
+* Fixed: An issue with displaying Yoast SEO data on some setups
-* Fixed: an issue with displaying extensions activation status in the Extensions widget
+* Fixed: An issue with displaying extensions activation status in the Extensions widget

 = 3.5.2 - 11-27-18 =
-* Fixed: an issue with connecting new sites caused by recent OpenSSL update
+* Fixed: An issue with connecting new sites caused by recent OpenSSL update
-* Fixed: an issue with marking plugins as Trusted
+* Fixed: An issue with marking plugins as Trusted
-* Fixed: an issue with activation notices for 3rd party plugins
+* Fixed: An issue with activation notices for 3rd party plugins

 = 3.5.1 - 11-14-18 =
 * Fixed: an issue with generating incorrect URL for the Test Connection feature